Aaliyah1699/Fairy-ChatBot-AI/README.md

 # Fairy GodBot

-Welcome to Fairy GodBot, your magical companion for all your queries and whimsical conversations! 🧚‍♂️✨
+Welcome to Fairy GodBot, your magical companion for all your queries and whimsical conversations! 🧚🏾‍♀️✨ [Chat your Fairy GodBot]()

 ## Overview